105 – Transcripts

 Grades for British Columbia (BC) High School Students

-The OUAC acts as an agent for Ontario universities to electronically collect grades and course information for current-year BC students through the Ministry of Education, Skills and Training in BC.
+The OUAC acts as an agent for Ontario universities to electronically collect grades and course information for current-year BC students through the Ministry of Education in BC.
 We collect the following:

-- Grades for completed courses and information about courses in progress (March)
+- Grades for completed courses and midterm grades (May)

 - Final grades (July)

-BC students must authorize this Ministry to release their academic record to the OUAC.
+BC students must provide their PEN in their 105 application and authorize the Ministry to release their academic record to the OUAC.

-However, if you are a BC high school applicant and wish to be considered for admission by an Ontario university between January and March, you should do the following:
+However, if you are a BC high school applicant and wish to be considered for admission to an Ontario university between January and March, you should do the following:

 - Ensure that an official hard-copy transcript of your grades is sent directly to the Ontario universities as soon as first semester grades are available.